 The completed site development application, eight copies of the site plan, and two sets of E&S / SWM calculations are submitted to the Building and Zoning Department along with the appropriate fee.
 Site development plans should not exceed 24" x 36".
 Electronic versions of all documents shall also be submitted.

 Site plans applications are logged by Building & Zoning staff and distributed to the other city departments involved in the review process.

-Individual departments have four weeks to review the plans for compliance with the city site development standards.
+Individual departments have up to forty five days to review the plans for compliance with the city site development standards.

 Comments from city departments are provided to the Building and Zoning Department.